TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

     *   Harris6
     *   Yang3
     *   O'Rourke3
+    *   Booker3
     *   Castro1
-    *   Booker3
+    *   Gabbard1
     *   Klobuchar1
-    *   Gabbard1
     *   Bennet1
     *   Steyer1Biden +11
-*   North Carolina Democratic Presidential PrimaryHigh Point
+*   South Carolina Democratic Presidential PrimaryWinthrop
+    *   Biden37
+    *   Warren17
+    *   Sanders8
+    *   Harris7
-    *   Biden31
+    *   Buttigieg4
-    *   Sanders20
+    *   Booker3
-    *   Warren15
+    *   Steyer2
-    *   Harris6
+    *   O'Rourke2
-    *   Buttigieg3
+    *   Gabbard1
-    *   Yang4
+    *   Yang2
-    *   Booker4
+    *   Klobuchar1
     *   Castro1
-    *   O'Rourke1
-    *   Klobuchar1Biden +11
+    *   Delaney0Biden +20
-*   President Trump Job ApprovalQuinnipiac
+*   President Trump Job ApprovalMonmouth
-    *   Approve41
+    *   Approve43
-    *   Disapprove53Disapprove +12
+    *   Disapprove53Disapprove +10
-*   President Trump Job ApprovalRasmussen Reports
-    *   Approve49
-    *   Disapprove50Disapprove +1

 More Latest Polls In The News

+*   Raskin on Impeachment: "We're Going To Keep You On The Edge Of Your Seat," There's More To Come
 *   Giuliani: Biden Knew Media "Enablers" Would Let His Son Get Away With It, That's Why They Want To Silence Me
 *   Graham: Okay To Cooperate With Mueller To Get Trump, Not Okay To Work With Barr To Investigate Trump Probe
 *   CNN's Gergen: If Something Happens To Whistleblower, "The Blood Is Going To Be" On Trump's Hands
-*   Hillary Clinton: "Trump Knows He's An Illegitimate President," "Insomuch As He Has A Conscience"
 *   Watch: Trump Gives High Praise To Mark Levin For Explosive "FOX &.
 Friends" Segment On Ukraine

 *   Politics